-In this instrument, cooling air is taken in through the side panel, and hot air is exhausted through the bottom panel.
-When using MT1000A on a desk, open the support stand on the rear the panel
+In this instrument, cooling air is taken in through the bottom panel.
+When using MT1000A on a desk, open the support stand on the rear the panel.

 1.8.3 ESD (Electrostatic Discharge)

 Modules and options for the Network Master contain electronic devices that are sensitive to ESD (Electro Static Discharge).
 Therefore, all ESD sensitive items are delivered from Anritsu in antistatic shielding packages.